richardatval/www.yesproject.org/what-you-can-do/get-creative.md

 - Music
 - Sculpture

-You will be able to showcase your art at the annual YES exhibition and performance and receive recognition for all your hard work by visitors, mentors and creative organisations.
+You will have the oportunity to work towards an accredited Arts Award and showcase your art at the annual YES exhibition and performance.

 ### What support will I receive?